NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Introduction

 What if supra-dense matter already exists in finite-size nuclei?
 Nucleons, for instance, support densities that far exceed nuclear saturation density.
 In such a case, one should find a way to extract the thermodynamic properties of matter at these extreme densities.
+For instance several recent works have related the high-density environment of compact star cores to the mechanical properties of the nucleon, highlighting possible bridges between hadronic structure and NS matter \cite{Lorce2018,Fukushima2020}.
 The low-energy structure and dynamics of hadrons, including nucleons and pions, are governed by spontaneously broken chiral symmetry.
 Models based on chiral symmetry often view nucleons as a compact hard core that contains the three valence quarks and a surrounding quark–antiquark (pion) cloud.
 Furthermore, the idea of a compact core in the center of nucleons has also been supported by deep-inelastic scattering data as well as from the evaluation of nucleon size by high-energy nucleus-nucleus cross sections~\cite{HERA_2006,Xiong2019,Nijs2022}.
 The representation of the nucleon as the compact hard core with a surrounding meson cloud also serves as the key idea for the cloudy MIT bag model ~\cite{Thomas1981,Miller2002} and the chiral soliton models ~\cite{ADKINS1984251,IGARASHI1985,Alkofer1994,Meissner1986,Meissner1987,Fukushima2020,Zuckert1997}.
 One central idea of this paper, following the work of Ref. \cite{Fukushima2020}, is to assume that at sufficiently high baryonic density, the thermodynamic pressure of bulk matter can be identified with the mechanical pressure in the hard core, in short, to identify the EoS of the nucleon core with the EoS of bulk matter.

 Since a rigorous derivation from QCD remains elusive, it is conjectured that baryons emerge as solitons.
 The Skyrme model, proposed initially by \cite{Skyrme1961}, describes baryons as topological solitons (Skyrmions) of the nonlinear pion field.
 While the model's kinetic term alone cannot support stable solutions due to Derrick's theorem~\cite{Derrick1964}, stability is achieved through the addition of the quartic term (Skyrme term).
 A significant refinement came with the inclusion of vector mesons, motivated by the Vector Meson Dominance (VMD) framework and the central role of the $\rho$ and $\omega$ mesons in $\pi\pi$, $\pi N$, and nucleon–nucleon interactions.
 In Ref.~\cite{ADKINS1984251}, it has been shown that coupling the $\omega$ meson alone can stabilize solitons without requiring the Skyrme term.
 At the same time, the inclusion of the $\rho$ meson has improved the description of the chiral soliton~\cite{IGARASHI1985}.
 The combined inclusion (axial) vector mesons $\omega$, $a$, and $\rho$ mesons, as discussed in Refs.~\cite{Alkofer1994,Meissner1986,Meissner1987}, provide a more comprehensive description of soliton dynamics and baryon properties.
 These vector meson extensions enhance the model's predictive power for nucleon structure, including electromagnetic form factors and baryon mass spectra, aligning closely with experimental observations.